What is the paleo diet?

 These paleo diet authors and advocates describe in their writings that the structure of Paleolithic communities were that of hunter-gatherers, meaning that they ate the foods that were the most available to them naturally by finding them or hunting for them.
 They did not however grow large amounts of crops, domesticate animals, or process their foods in any way, so their bodies did not adapt to eat the type of more modern foods that require this preparation.

 This means they DID eat foods including: wild plants (fruits and vegetables), nuts, animal flesh, fish, and shellfish.
+When food was scarce, they tended to simply fast intermittently.

 It means they DID NOT consume beans/legumes, any grains, a high amount of salt, any dairy, or any processed sugar.